stanford-mast/nn_dataflow/README.rst

 Other options include:

 - ``--mem-type``: ``2D`` or ``3D``.
 With 2D memory, memory channels are only on
-  the left and right sides of the chip; with 3D memory, memory channels are on the top of all tile nodes (one per each).
+  the four corners of the chip; with 3D memory, memory channels are on the top of all tile nodes (one per each).
 - ``--bus-width``: the multicast bus bit width in the PE array for one data type.
 Set to 0 to ignore multicast overheads.
 - ``--dram-bw``: ``float`` or ``inf``.
 Total DRAM bandwidth for all tile nodes,